News Briefs: One injured in crash, forum on cannabis

 Forum on cannabis

 The Whanganui Science Forum has organised a public forum on the cannabis referendum to be held at the 2020 general election.
 It will be chaired by Rob Ferguson, with speakers Chester Borrows, ecologist and activist Nandor Tanczos, Associate Professor Jospehu Boden, Associate Professor Fiona Hutton, Associate Professor Giles Newton-Howes and Whanganui MP Harete Hipango.
-The forum is at 7pm on February 25 at the Davis Theatre, Watt St. Entry is $5 for non-members, $4 members, school students and unwaged free.
+The forum is at 7pm on February 25 at the Davis Theatre, Watt St.

 Safari back on road